0xVenus/0xVenus.github.io/posts/PG/Blogger.md

 it's shows the wp version is 4.9.8 and a vulnerable theme poseidon which runs an outdated version too (v2.1.1) and a vulnerable plugin too *wpdiscuz v7.0.4*

-tried exploiting the wp and the poseidon theme and non worked
+tried exploiting the wp and the poseidon theme but non worked

 so, let's try exploiting the wpdiscuz plugin

-The vulnerability let attackers upload abitrary files to wordpress site.
+The vulnerability allows abitrary file upload

 The details can be found [here](https://www.wordfence.com/blog/2020/07/critical-arbitrary-file-upload-vulnerability-patched-in-wpdiscuz-plugin/)